BTNeandertha1/BTDiablo/README.md

 - JeyP: Testing things then walking me through
 - Kex: First Tester and first to Kill HC Hell Baal
 - Stackit (https://www.nexusmods.com/diablo2resurrected/mods/80) on Nexusmods to use the assets and help with functionality of stacking!
-- G1oomey Various testing and Bug fixes
+- G1oomey Various testing, Bug Fixes and Help
 - Stucifer "loot filter" display
 - MrBrooksGaming Added UI Controller Support